James Jakes

 James Jakes (born 4 August 1987 in Leeds, West Yorkshire) is a British professional racing driver who last competed in the GT World Challenge Europe Sprint Cup, where he drove for Comtoyou Racing.
 He has previously competed in the IndyCar Series, the GP2 Series, and the British Formula 3 Championship.

 Career

 T-Cars

 Jakes started his racing career in 2002 competing in five rounds of the T-Car Championship.
-In 2003 James continued in T-cars, finishing second in the championship.
+In 2003, Jakes continued in T-cars, finishing second in the championship.

 Formula Renault

 For the 2004 season, Jakes moved into the British Formula Renault Championship with Team AKA.
 Jakes progressed his skills as a racing driver to the point where he was regularly contending for race wins, helping him to attain third in the championship in 2005.
 His two seasons in Formula Renault also helped him to attain a McLaren Autosport BRDC Award Nomination and also receive BRDC Rising Star status.